leadpony/justify/README.md

 ## Building from Source

-The following tools are required to build this library.
+The following tools are required to build this software.
 * [JDK 9] or higher
 * [Apache Maven] 3.6.0 or higher

-The commands below build the library and install it into your local Maven repository.
+The commands below build the software and install it into your local Maven repository.

 ```bash
 $ git clone https://github.com/leadpony/justify.git